The strange blue box had been a fixture

 as he took Rose by the arm into the TARDIS and closed the door.

-of them looked like they were from the council demanding that he pay ground
+None of them looked like they were from the council demanding that he

-rent for the space the TARDIS was occupying.
-She sat on one of the comfy
+pay ground rent for the space the TARDIS was occupying.
+She sat on one

 "Harry and Sarah Jane Sullivan will be delighted to join The Doctor

-and Rose Tyler for Christmas Eve dinner and dancing at… and the
+and Rose Tyler for Christmas Eve dinner and dancing at….
+The name

-name of a very swanky hotel in the West End followed but Rose was already
+of a very swanky hotel in the West End followed but Rose was already bowled

 "We're having a party?" she asked.